Gooey Caramelized Basque Cheesecake You’ll Crave

 Chef's Tips

-Use a blowtorch to evenly glaze the top if you have one.
+Use a blowtorch to remove bubbles or glaze the top for presentation.

 Tools Used